CHIPOTLE charge on bank statement: what it is and how to verify it

 Ranked by likelihood based on this charge type

-1In-store Chipotle purchaseMost likely
+1In-store or pickup meal purchaseMost likely

 Other charges from Chipotle Mexican Grill, Inc.